Language Barriers in Health and Social Care

 Quality of Care

-• Miscommunication: Language barriers can lead to misunderstandings about symptoms, medical histories, and treatment plans, which can result in misdiagnoses and inappropriate treatments.
+• Language barriers can lead to misunderstandings about symptoms, medical histories, and treatment plans, which can result in misdiagnoses and inappropriate treatments.

 Patient Safety